-Fashion and Textiles welcomes transfer students into our undergraduate degree programs.
+Fashion Design & Merchandising welcomes transfer students into our undergraduate degree programs.
 Whether you've taken a few courses at a community college, have an associate's degree, have been attending a four-year university, or have a bachelor’s degree, we can help determine the best course of action for you to complete your bachelor's degree in a fashion program at TWU.
 Information about applying the courses you have already completed to a TWU fashion degree plan is provided below.

 Transferring Credit Hours